-McGov.co.uk is the webspace of Dr Andrew McGovern a medical doctor currently working in Brighton, England: I am fortunate to hold a research associate position at the University of Surrey, as part of the clinical informatics team and an honorary research assistant position with the Brighton and Sussex medical school under Dr Timothy Chevassut.
+McGov.co.uk is the webspace of Dr Andrew McGovern a medical doctor currently working in Brighton, England: I am fortunate to hold a clinical researcher position at the University of Surrey, as part of the clinical informatics team and an honorary researcher position with the Brighton and Sussex medical school under Dr Timothy Chevassut.
 My complete publication list can be found here.